SUSE/sesdev/README.md

 $ sesdev create k3s --deploy-longhorn
 ```

-To deploy a specific version of Longorn, use the `--longhorn-version` option
+To deploy a specific version of Longorn, use the `--longhorn-version` option:
-to specify a tag name from https://github.com/longhorn/longhorn/tags, e.g.:

 ```
-$ sesdev create k3s --deploy-longhorn --longhorn-version=v1.4.1
+$ sesdev create k3s --deploy-longhorn --longhorn-version=1.4.1
 ```

 Currently Longhorn deployments will only use _one_ disk.
 If more are